atweiden/tantum/docs/Syntax.md

 --------

 - Comments begin with a `#`
-- Comments can appear anywhere
+- Comments can appear anywhere, but trailing comments must have at least one leading whitespace
 - There is no special multiline comment syntax
-- Trailing comments must have leading whitespace